PoCInnovation/Workshops/software/9.Svelte/README.md

 ## Step 2 - Beach umbrella

-You got events, that's cool but isn't sad ?
-Your application has no top bar !
+You got events, that's cool !
+But your application has no top bar, isn't sad ? 😢

 Create a new component named `TopBar` that has a `title`.